-We believe that our compelling business model, plus the projected growth of the large and highly fragmented \$11.5 billion hard surface flooring market (in manufacturers' dollars, an estimated \$20 billion after the retail markup), provides us with an opportunity to significantly expand our store base in the U.S. from 83 warehouse format stores as of December 28, 2017 to approximately 400 stores nationwide within the next 15 years based on our internal research with respect to housing density, demographic data, competitor concentration and other variables in both new and existing markets.
-Over the next several years, we plan to grow our store base by approximately 20% per year.
+We believe that our compelling business model, in addition to the projected growth of the large and highly fragmented hard surface flooring market, provides us with an opportunity to significantly expand our store base in the U.S. from 100 warehouse format stores as of December 27, 2018 to approximately 400 stores nationwide within the next 10-15 years based on our internal research with respect to housing density, demographic data, competitor concentration and other variables in both new and existing markets.
+In 2019, we plan to grow our store base by approximately 20%.
 In addition to opening new stores, our focus will be on executing our core strategies as well as continuing to make investments that we believe will support our long-term growth, as outlined in "Item 1.
-Business - Our Growth Strategy".
-Due to the expected growth in the macro-economy and the strength of our core business, we intend to use the benefits from tax reform to fund our current investment strategies, which we believe will help improve our competitive advantages and achieve our planned net income growth for 2018.
+Business - Our Growth Strategy."
 Our ability to open profitable new stores depends on many factors, including the successful selection of new markets and store locations, our ability to negotiate leases on acceptable terms and our ability to attract highly qualified managers and staff.
 For further information see "Risk Factors-Risks Related to Our Business."